coolxeo/docker_elk_stack/README.md

 like in this case angular, node and elk

-2)Use the finnished version of this project to build something over it, like for example without entering yet in much details extract info from the rss news stored with Spark or a similar technology IN REAL TIME
+2)Use the finnished version of this project to build something over it, like for example without entering yet in many details, extract info from the rss news stored with Spark or a similar technology IN REAL TIME

 This are the 3 separate parts :